 For a dog bite victim to be eligible to make a personal injury claim, the incident must meet the following criteria according to Michigan dog bite statute MCLA 287.351:

 Personal injury lawsuits including those pertaining to dog bite injuries must be filed within the three-year statute of limitations.
 If the suit is not filed in time, your case may be rejected by the court and you will be unable to get compensation.
-To successfully file your suit and win your case, hire a dog bite lawyer from Cochran, Kroll & Associates, P.C.
+To successfully file your suit and win your case, hire a Dog Bite Lawyer in Grand Rapids from Cochran, Kroll & Associates, P.C.

 If you have suffered an injury in an unprovoked dog bite attack at Grand Rapids, Michigan, call the law firm of Cochran, Kroll & Associates, P.C., for a free consultation.